 Donors: Common Fund for Commodities, Diageo and Heineken International

 To implement a public-private-partnership project that will substantially enhance the sorghum supply chain in both Ghana and Sierra Leone.
 To enable sorghum farmers to meet market specification by adopting technology in areas where private sector stakeholders (agricultural processors as well as input providers) have a clearly vested interest in facilitating farmers’ access to information, skills and market-linked inputs.

-The beverage industries in both countries (i.e. Heineken, Guinness and their subsidiaries) are committed to purchase locally produced sorghum to be able to substitute a portion of the raw material presently being imported.
-As an outcome of the project, sorghum farmers will be able to improve productivity and increase their net incomes through greater access to improved inputs, processing technologies, and marketing options provided through commercial agribusinesses and producer associations.
-Sorghum seed farmers should be able to supply high yielding varieties and private input suppliers and marketing entrepreneurs will improve the quality of their services to their client farmer groups.
+The beverage industries in both countries (i.e. Heineken, Guinness and their subsidiaries) are committed to purchasing locally produced sorghum to be able to substitute a portion of the raw material presently being imported.
+EUCORD organized farmers in producers/out growers groups in order to reduce transaction costs for both outputs (sorghum) and inputs (seeds, fertilizers).
+As an outcome of the project, sorghum farmers were able to improve productivity and increase their net incomes through greater access to improved inputs, processing technologies, and marketing options provided through commercial agribusinesses and producer associations.
+In Sierra Leone, the project was implemented in close collaboration with the Sierra Leone Agricultural Research Institute (SLARI).
+In Ghana, the project was implemented in close collaboration with TechoServe Ghana.

-Evaluation/Testimonials: In 2010 our Heineken partnership in Sierra Leone received the World Business Development Award from the UNDP and the International Chamber of Commerce in New York.
+Private sector partners Heineken and Diageo/Guinness have started new local supply chain projects in several other African countries.
+In 2010 the Heineken partnership in Sierra Leone received the World Business Development Award from the UNDP and the International Chamber of Commerce in New York.